ratpiss/snowball_farm_project_winter/README.md

 In order to stop you need to press END button

 # Known issues
-[x] For some reason the cycle doesn't work quite as intended: it aims, it shoots, then it aims twice before actually shooting a snowball.

-[ ] The camera tilts constantly, so you can't be 100% sure that you will hit your targer after some time.
+The camera tilts constantly, so you can't be 100% sure that you will hit your targer after some time.